google/badwolf-drivers/README.md

 ## Bulding the command line tool

-Assumming you have a fully working installation of GO, you just need to get the required packages and build the tool.
+Assuming you have a fully working installation of GO, you just need to get the required packages and build the tool.
 You can achieve this by typing the following commands: